OlivierCrt/Optimisation_M1/README.md

 # README

-## Project: Numerical Calculation of the Inverse Geometric Model (IGM) for a RRR Robot
+## Numerical Calculation of the Inverse Geometric Model (IGM) for a RRR Robot

 ### Description
 This project aims to numerically compute the Inverse Geometric Model (IGM) of a RRR robot.